The other night I had a dream that I was being attacked by a crow.

 ~The Lazy Mom~

 Is this just poetic justice ala Edgar Allan?
 I don’t know.
 But I’m not what you would call a “morning person.”
 As most of the world knows, children typically are morning people.
 That’s okay in my house, however, as my children are old enough to entertain themselves for an hour, or two, or three, or however long it takes Mommy to haul her lazy carcass out of bed.
 The kids totally are cool with that, and they always greet their mother happily when she does eventually emerge.
 Please note that the point here is that the kids do not come bother me while I’m sleeping.
 Like.
 Ever.
 In fact, one morning I thought I heard the youngest one crying and the oldest one say something about blood, but I couldn’t be sure.
-I had my ear plugs in to tune them out.
+I had my ear plugs in.

 At this point you’re either shaking your head and tisking or wringing your hands in jealousy.
 Totally your call.

 So, this particular morning, the kids broke form.
 They entered my room.
 They entered my room with a stuffed animal.
 They entered my room with a stuffed animal that I hadn’t seen nor heard of in months.
 An animal I forgot we even had.
 An animal I don’t know WHY we even had.
 And that animal was placed ON my face.
 What is that animal?
 You guessed it.
 A BLOODY CROW!!!!